CESNET/simplesamlphp-module-authswitcher/README.md

     //...
 ]
 ```

+If you want to modify `password_contexts` or `mfa_contexts`, move the contents of the `config` array into a new file called `config/module_authswitcher.php`.
+See `config-templates/module_authswitcher.php` for an example.
+If you do not want to modify these two options, you can keep the config inside the auth proc filter.

 You also need to call `DiscoUtils::setUpstreamRequestedAuthnContext($state)` before the user is redirected to upstream IdP, e.g. in the discovery page's code, so that correct AuthnContext is sent to the upstream IdP.